 Passports and Visas

-U.S. passports are valid for 10 years.
-You must apply in person if you're getting a passport for the first time; if your previous passport was lost, stolen, or damaged; or if your previous passport has expired and was issued more than 15 years ago or when you were under 16.
+Although somewhat costly, a U.S. passport is relatively simple to obtain and is valid for 10 years.
+You must apply in person if you're getting a passport for the first time; if your previous passport was lost, stolen, or damaged; or if it has expired and was issued more than 15 years ago or when you were under 16.
 All children under 18 must appear in person to apply for or renew a passport.
 Both parents must accompany any child under 14 (or send a notarized statement with their permission) and provide proof of their relationship to the child.

-There are 26 regional passport offices and thousands of passport acceptance facilities in post offices, public libraries, and other governmental offices.
-If you're renewing a passport, you can do so by mail.
-Forms are available at passport acceptance facilities and online.
+There are 25 regional passport offices as well as 7,000 passport acceptance facilities in post offices, public libraries, and other governmental offices.
+If you're renewing a passport, you may do so by mail; forms are available at passport acceptance facilities and online, where you trace the application’s progress.

-The cost to apply for a new passport is $135 for adults, $105 for children under 16; adult renewals are $110.
-Allow up to six weeks for processing, both for first-time passports and renewals.
-For an expediting fee of $60 you can reduce this time to about three weeks.
+The cost of a new passport is $135 for adults, $105 for children under 16; renewals are $110 for adults, $105 for children under 16.
+Allow four to six weeks for processing, both for first-time passports and renewals.
+For an expediting fee of $60 you can reduce this time to two to three weeks.
 If your trip is less than two weeks away, you can get a passport even more rapidly by going to a passport office with the necessary documentation.
 Private expediters can get things done in as little as 48 hours, but charge hefty fees for their services.

 U.S. Passport Information